lgsvl/simulator/README.md

 ## Paper
-If you are using LGSVL Simulator for your research paper, please cite our ITSC 2020 paper:
+If you are using SVL Simulator for your research paper, please cite our ITSC 2020 paper:
 [LGSVL Simulator: A High Fidelity Simulator for Autonomous Driving](https://arxiv.org/pdf/2005.03778)

 ```